 6. Schedule your social media shares

-I use Hootsuite’s paid version to share my posts at various times of the day and week because I have multiple accounts but they also have a free version.
-It’s super affordable and easy to use.
-I pay slightly less than $10 per month.
+I use Hootsuite’s paid version to share my posts at various times of the day and week.
+I also share manually when I have time.
+I pay slightly less than $10 per month to use Hootsuite but there is a free version as well if you are only promoting one site.
 It has a built-in scheduler that will post at optimal times rather than in real-time so I don’t have to be available when a post goes out.

 It helps me schedule posts to my Twitter accounts and to post Instagram photos.
 Because I’m over 60, I find it’s easier for me to write an Instagram post on my computer rather than try to squint and do it on my little smartphone.